 - An MP3 converter to convert text into files for later playback in an MP3 player

 - A pronunciation tutor, fact-finding tool, fact mapping graphic organizer tool

 - A floating toolbar that allows users to access Read & Write Gold from within other programs such as word processing programs or PDF reader programs.

 This program is available to any current student, faculty, or staff member at the college as a free download.
-The AADR office provides RWG trainings, including the basic download and installation instructions.
+The AADR office provides RWG training, including the basic download and installation instructions.

 Audio Notetaker from Sonocent is an interactive note-taking tool.
 It serves as an anchor for recording, reviewing, and interacting with class lectures.
 Audio Notetaker visualizes audio by creating bars of color that begin to grow when the instructor starts talking and end after each verbal pause.
 In essence, the lecture is "chunked" into manageable units of information without relying on written words.
 Audio Notetaker can incorporate an instructor's PowerPoint, PDFs, and other visual content for lectures, thus allowing students to record some basic annotation of the combined audio and visual either at that time or later after class.

 Audio Notetaker recordings are more than just audio recordings created by a digital recorder, smartphone, or laptop alone.
 Audio Notetaker allows a student to focus on listening during class and to review the audio recording of the lecture later, annotating and highlighting important content.
 Audio Notetaker captures a lecture in manageable, visual "chunks," rather than a long tedious audio recording.